MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 - For Power Virtual Agents (new!)
   - [https://powervirtualagents.microsoft.com/](https://powervirtualagents.microsoft.com/)

 You may be asked to sign into your tenant or live.com account to view the information which will reflect your region.

 ## Scenarios from the Field

 This article is meant to be a living and growing document that includes contributions of the community to help with decisions and understanding.
-Sometimes, inspite of core concepts and guidance, there are nuances that may be used to either drive home knowledge or give pause and provide additional even if nuanced factors for consideration.
+Sometimes, in spite of core concepts and guidance, there are nuances that may be used to either drive home knowledge or give pause and provide additional even if nuanced factors for consideration.
 We welcome your contributions to help fill out this section while adding a last piece of guidance to return here as often as you need to update the main licensing document to stay ahead and on top of this topic.

 ### Practical Application from the field - The case of a SharePoint List and a Flow that uses a premium connector